3 min read

 Why delegation is hard

 What's the point of having a team if everything still has to go through you?
-If you're in a leadership role, but your personal satisfaction comes from solving problems yourself, it's time to let go.
+If you're in a leadership role, but your satisfaction comes from solving problems yourself, it's time to let go.

 In Beyond Collaboration Overload, Rob Cross discusses "identity triggers."
 He argues that many of us feel the urge to intervene when we shouldn't, with the desire to help and prove our worth.